VolcanicArts/VRCOSC/README.md

 If you like VRCOSC, please star the repo.
 It really helps!

+If you need any help with any part of the installation process of VRCOSC or the prefabs, feel free to reach out in the [Q/A](https://github.com/VolcanicArts/VRCOSC/discussions/categories/q-a) discussions tab.

 Have a module or prefab suggestion?
-Post your ideas in the [Ideas](https://github.com/VolcanicArts/VRCOSC/discussions/categories/ideas) discussion.
+Post your ideas in the [Ideas](https://github.com/VolcanicArts/VRCOSC/discussions/categories/ideas) discussions tab.

 Want to make your own module?
 Check the [Wiki](https://github.com/VolcanicArts/VRCOSC/wiki/Module-Creation) page.